Overview

 Debug sudden error spikes:

-Find the time window when errors spiked in the trend chart, then open Traffic Logs filtered to that window to see what went wrong.
+Find the time window when errors spiked in the request trend chart, then open Traffic Logs filtered to that window to see the individual failing requests.